First two confirmed keynotes

 Enjoy the following series of interviews with the speakers, top-notch software crafters from across Europe, joining I T.A.K.E Unconference, Bucharest, 11-12 May.
 Discover the lessons learned and what drives them to challenge the known path in their field.

 #1.
-Please share with us 5 things you did that helped you grow & become the professional you are today
+Share with us 5 things that helped you grow and become the professional you are today

 #2.
-What challenges will the participants find solutions to during your session at I T.A.K.E Unconference 2017?
+What challenges will the participants find solutions to during your session at I T.A.K.E Unconference 2017

 #3.
 Recommend for the participants 3 sources you find inspiration from and would help them better understand you